- All Writing Lab workshops are free and open to Bellevue College students, faculty, and staff.

 - Exhibiting leadership and initiative, demonstrating confidence, conflict resolution and negotiation, flexibility, equality, respect, and punctuality.

 In many workplaces work is produced by a team or goes through multiple hands for feedback and revision.
 Opportunities to practice writing, editing, and presenting with others is a prudent step in preparing for the world after graduation.
-Ron Holland will discuss how to get the most from group work.
-The workshop will address
+Ron Holland discussed how to get the most from group work.
+The workshop addressed

 - Learning from each other.